Sake Toba: Classic Japanese Salmon Jerky Snack

 Sake Toba (鮭とば)

-Like beef jerky, Sake Toba is quite hard and tough, and for that texture, the more you chew on it, the more umami comes out and the more it becomes tastier.
-In general, the Japanese salmon jerky is pretty salty but is packed with natural umami, for which reason Sake Toba has been a long-time favorite Otsumami snack.
+Like beef jerky, Sake Toba is tough.
+But for the texture, the more you chew on it, the more umami comes out and the tastier it becomes.

 How to Eat